August 3, 2022

 - Make sure your thermostat has power (smart models)

-- Check that it’s in cooling mode
+- Check that it’s currently on cooling mode

-- Ensure your desired temperature is below the current room temperature
+- Ensure your preferred temperature is below the current room temperature

 2. Dirty Air Filter